Reincarnation and Resurrection: Interfaith Dialogue

 Indic traditions = Hinduism, Buddhism, Sikhism and Jainism.

-Semitic traditions make a simple distinction between the saved and the damned in the afterlife — namely, Heaven and Hell.
+Semitic traditions make a simple distinction between those who succeed and fail in the afterlife, or the saved and the damned — those who attain Heaven or Hell.

-The Indic traditions also acknowledge Heaven and Hell but offer a third possibility: a return to this world through the cycle of rebirths.
+The Indic traditions also acknowledge Heaven and Hell but offer a third possibility which is a return to this world.

 Do the Indic traditions believe in the End of Time and Doomsday?